ak-1/sackman/README.md

 NOTE: sackman passes all arguments through to podman.
 It only interprets the first two arguments that do not start with a '-'.
 The first always has to be "run".
 The second is interpreted as the image name.
-This means you have to use the --option-name=ARG notation for podman options with arguments that appear before the image name.
+Use the "--option-name=ARG" notation for podman options with arguments that appear before the image name.

 While the container is running sackman will record all accessed file paths.
 Finally a copy of the origial image will be created containing only the accessed files.